balanced/www.balancedpayments.com/contents/account-reconciliation.md

 body_class: account-reconciliation

 subtitle:
-  heading: Keep track of funds from buyer to merchant with orders.
+  heading: Use orders to reconcile incoming funds from the buyers with outgoing funds to the merchants.
   bodyText: Whether you&#8217re a goods/services marketplace or a crowdfunding/donation platform, Balanced enables you to link related transactions and maintain a separate order balance to help reconcile your accounting.

 intro: